 Namecheap doesn’t have a dedicated eCommerce platform but it does include a few basic features that will help you manage an online store.
 If you want to create a solid store, though, you’ll need to look somewhere else.
-The company recommends going for a WordPress hosting plan and installing a plugin like WooCommerce to kick start your store.
-Alternatively, you can register a domain with Namecheap and connect it to an eCommerce platform something like Shopify.
+The company recommends going for a WordPress hosting plan and installing a plugin like WooCommerce to kickstart your store.
+Alternatively, you can register a domain with Namecheap and connect it to Shopify or one of its alternatives, such as BigCommerce or Volusion.
 Either way, you won’t be able to get much direct help from Namecheap regardless.

-Bluehost and Namecheap both have a 30-day money-back guarantee refund policy so you can’t go wrong with any of these guys.
+Bluehost and Namecheap both have a 30-day money-back guarantee refund policy so you can’t go wrong with either of these guys.